ivanm/nft-autotool/README.md

 ## Where to start?

 A good idea would to start with a PSD containing the layers for each trait that you will be composing.
-An example of Feels Metaverse can be found on the ``demo`` folder of this repo.
-You could use a plugin for GIMP like https://khalim19.github.io/gimp-plugin-export-layers/sections/Installation.html for making it easier to export.
+An example of **Feels Metaverse** can be found on the ``demo`` folder of this repo.

+You can use a plugin for GIMP like https://khalim19.github.io/gimp-plugin-export-layers/sections/Installation.html for making it easier to export multiple layers.

 ## Configuration